Robust Estimation and Inference for High-Dimensional Panel Data Models: Introduction

-\item Under a Gaussian assumption, \cite{baek2023local} establish non-asymptotic error bounds for the estimation of high-dimensional long-run covariance matrices.
-In their research, the Gaussian condition is employed to derive a concentration inequality for a quadratic form, controlling the maximum deviation of each element in the high-dimensional long-run covariance estimator from its true value.
-Similarly, \cite{BAI2020} explore the use of a thresholded HAC estimator to achieve valid inference for a fixed-dimensional panel data model under a sub-Gaussian assumption.
-Our contribution involves developing a general Nagaev-type concentration inequality for quadratic forms under the context of high-dimensional panel data, encompassing heavy-tailed behavior with temporal and cross-sectional correlation.
+\item Under a Gaussian assumption, \cite{baek2023local} establish non-asymptotic error bounds for the estimation of a HD long-run covariance matrix.
+In their research, the Gaussian condition is employed to derive a concentration inequality for a quadratic form, controlling the maximum deviation of each element in the HD long-run covariance estimator from its true value.
+Similarly, \cite{BAI2020} explore the use of a thresholded HAC estimator to achieve valid inference for a fixed-dimensional panel data model under a sub-Gaussian assumption, and \cite{gao2023higher} propose a dependent wild bootstrap method to deal with cross--sectional dependence for the fixed--dimensional setting.
+Our contribution in this paper involves developing two general Nagaev--types of concentration inequalities for quadratic forms under the context of HD panel data, encompassing heavy-tailed behaviours with temporal and cross-sectional correlation.

-\item \cite{adamek2023lasso} and \cite{babii2022machine} develop an inferential procedure for a high-dimensional regression setting using HAC estimators, and they show spectral norm consistent only if the dimensionality of regressors is much smaller than the number of observations.
+\item \cite{adamek2023lasso} and \cite{babii2022machine} develop inferential procedures for HD regression via HAC estimators, and they show spectral norm consistent only if the dimensionality of regressors is much smaller than the number of observations.
 Furthermore, the pooled HAC estimator proposed by \cite{babii2022machine} is not robust in the presence of CSD.
-Our contribution to this area of study involves providing a thresholded HAC estimator with a sharp rate, allowing for valid inference in the high-dimensional setting where the dimensionality of regressors can be much larger than the number of observations. \end{enumerate}
+Our contribution to this area of study involves proposing a thresholded HAC estimator with a sharp rate, allowing for valid inference in the HD setting where the dimensionality of regressors can be much larger than the number of observations. \end{enumerate}

 The rest of this paper is organized as follows.
-Section \ref{Sec2} presents the main results of this paper and showcases their practical relevance by considering two widely adopted high-dimensional panel data models.
+Section \ref{Sec2} presents the main results of this paper, and Section \ref{Sec3} showcases their practical relevance by considering a HD panel data model with interactive effects.
 Section \ref{Sec4} conducts Monte Carlo simulations to examine the theoretical findings.
-Section \ref{Sec5} consists of the empirical results by studying a high-dimensional asset pricing model.
+Section \ref{Sec5} consists of the empirical results by studying a HD asset pricing model.
 Section \ref{Sec6} concludes.
-Appendix A.1 gives the justification of Assumption 1.
-A numerical implementational procedure is presented in Appendix A.2, and Appendix A.3 lists the preliminary lemmas that are necessary for the proof of the main results.
-Many other secondary numerical and technical details are given in Appendix B of the online document.
+Appendix \ref{AP.A1} verifies several assumptions in the paper.
+A numerical implementation procedure is presented in Appendix \ref{AP.A2}.
+Many other technical details are given in Appendix \ref{AP.A3}--\ref{AP.A5} and online Appendices B and C.